nomomo/Multiple-Monitors-Chrome-Remote-Desktop/README.en.md

 - If your current PC uses three 1920x1080 resolution monitors, and the PC you're remotely accessing uses two 1920x1080 resolution monitors: Enter 3840 for manualWidth to launch the app to cover the two monitors on your current PC.
 The app's launch position is determined based on the "primary monitor".
 If the app doesn't launch on the desired monitor, enter -1920 for manualPosX to move the app to the left monitor, or 1920 to move the app to the right monitor.

-### I have three monitors in a G-shape and the window size is weird.
+### I have three monitors in a ㄱ-shape and the window size is weird

 This is because the app assumes that all monitors are positioned horizontally.
 You need to set autoSizePos to false and manually specify the app size and start position.